Karan1223/Quiz-App-Spring/README.md

 The backend was created in SpringBoot and the database used is PostgreSQL.

 ## Command to create database and table.
-Also insert data into table.
 use questiondb;

 CREATE TABLE question (